lostcatproductions/lostcatproductions.github.io/buffeebeta.md

 permalink: /buffeebeta/
 ---

 We are proud to kick off the beta program.
 We will be accepting pre-orders for up to 40 units.
 Once we reach this number, the beta is over!
 Please, only order one so that everyone who wants in on the beta has a chance.
-This is a pre-order and building the actual units will take up to five weeks!
+This is a pre-order and building the actual units will take up to five weeks once all orders are in.
+Between that and chip shortages everywhere, we might not be getting boards out until June.

 <table cellpadding="8 px"><tr><td>
   <img src="https://raw.githubusercontent.com/lostcatproductions/lostcatproductions.github.io/master/images/buffee_beta_price.jpg"/>